-The AD7356 has two power-down modes: partial power-down and full power-down, which are described in detail in the Normal Mode, Partial Power-Down Mode, and Full Power-Down Mode sections.
-This section deals with the power-up time required when coming out of any of these modes.
-Note that the recommended decoupling capacitors must be in place on the REF_A and REF_B pins for the power-up times to apply.
+The AD7357 has two power-down modes: partial power-down and full power-down.
+There are described in detail in the Partial Power-Down Mode and Full Power-Down Mode sections.
+This section deals with the power-up time required when coming out of either of these modes.
+It should be noted that the power-up times apply with the recommended decoupling capacitors in place on the REFA and REFB pins.

 To power up from partial power-down mode, one dummy cycle is required.
-The device is fully powered up after approximately 200 ns have elapsed from the falling edge of \overline{CS} .
-When the partial power-up time has elapsed, the ADC is fully powered up, and the input signal is acquired properly.
-The quiet time, t{QUIET}, must still be allowed from the point where the bus goes back into three-state after the dummy conversion to the next falling edge of \overline{CS} .
+The device is fully powered up after approximately 200 ns from the falling edge of \overline{CS} has elapsed.
+Once the partial power-up time has elapsed, the ADC is fully powered up and the input signal is acquired properly.
+The quiet time, t{QUIET} , must still be allowed from the point where the bus goes back into three-state after the dummy conversion to the next falling edge of \overline{CS} .

-To power up from full power-down mode, approximately 6 ms should be allowed from the falling edge of \overline{CS} , shown in Figure 28 as $t{POWER-UP2}$.
+To power up from full power-down, approximately 6 ms should be allowed from the falling edge of $\overline{\text{CS}}$, shown in Figure 28 as $t{\text{POWER-UP2}}$.